 Building an agent from a template

 You can choose from more than 100 AI agents in the templates gallery to kickstart your agent-building process on the Agent Garden home page.
 These templates provide inspiration through a variety of examples.
 After you install a template, review and edit the configuration, including guardrails, to ensure the agent meets your business needs.
+When you are ready, package and deploy the agent to your chosen environment.
 Refer to Building an agent for more details on building and configuring agent profiles, tasks, and guardrails.

 To set up and deploy templates that require configuration: